Nokia XR20 'rugged' smartphone launched in India

-New Delhi, Oct 18 (IANS) HMD Global, the home of Nokia phones, on Monday launched a new rugged smartphone Nokia XR20 in the Indian market.
+New Delhi: HMD Global, the home of Nokia phones, on Monday launched a new rugged smartphone Nokia XR20 in the Indian market.

 The Nokia XR20 will be available at Rs 46,999 in ultra-blue and granite colour options across leading offline retail stores, e-commerce platforms and Nokia.com.
 The smartphone will be available for pre-booking from October 20-29 and the sales will start from October 30.